curationexperts/playbook/every_project/sidekiq.md

-# Use sidekiq for background jobs
+# Use Sidekiq for background jobs

-We use [sidekiq](https://github.com/mperham/sidekiq) for running background jobs.
+We use [Sidekiq](https://github.com/mperham/sidekiq) for running background jobs.

-### 1. Install sidekiq
+### 1. Install Sidekiq
 1. Add `gem sidekiq` to your Gemfile and run `bundle install`
 2. Configure ActiveJob to use it as its queue_adapter by adding this to `config/application.rb`:
 ```ruby